Our Basketball Story

 - The College Basketball All-Star Game & Celebrity Extravaganza will be held the fourth weekend in April each year in Columbus, Ohio.

-- The College Basketball All-Star Game will showcase top players from Historically Black Colleges and Universities (HBCU All-Star Team) in competition against players from Ohio’s traditional universities (Ohio All-Star Team).
+- The all-star game will showcase top seniors from Historically Black Colleges and Universities (HBCUs) around the country vs. dynamic players from Ohio’s colleges and universities.

 - The College Basketball All-Star Game & Celebrity Extravaganza is produced by Classic For Columbus— the nonprofit organization that produced the HBCU football Classic held at Ohio Stadium in August 2021.